delagetto-gh/mjolnir/docs/uc-1-s3.md

     So that I can see if they are worthy

-    Scenario: Hero attempts to wield Mjolnir without an Asgard pass Given I have created the hero <hero>
+    Scenario: Hero attempts to wield Mjolnir without an Asgard pass Given I have registered the hero <hero>
         When my hero attempts to wield Mjolnir
 		Then my hero should be unsuccessful and be banished from Asgard
         Examples: